Go to the Courses section

 A to Z of resources and useful links

 Congratulations on your 'A' level results and well done on achieving a place in Oxford Brookes University's Faculty of Humanities and Social Sciences.
 These pages have been created to provide new students with a useful resource leading up to and including the Induction period.
 We recognise that arriving at university can be a daunting experience so these pages are designed to help with answering some of your questions and providing you with the information you'll need to get the most out of the process.

-The week commencing 17 September is Enrolment Week, also known as Freshers Week or Week 0.
-Information on what you need to do to enrol can be found on your subject's Induction Timetable.
-This shows which subjects are being enrolled on which days.
-You must enrol at the appointed time.
+The week commencing 16 September is Induction Week, also known as Freshers Week or Week 0.
+Information on what you need to do during Induction can be found on your subject's Induction Timetable.

 Thank you for visiting these pages.
 They will be continually updated so use them as your first point of enquiry for questions about your study here.
 If you have a question that isn't already answered here, please feel free to contact one of us.
 We look forward to meeting you in Week 0.